 What female health tracking apps are on the market?

 The mHealth market has long been populated by fitness tracking, diet and nutrition, disease management, and lifestyle management apps.
 From 2012 to 2016, mobile applications related to fitness tracking were the most in-demand type of mHealth app.
 According to PwC, downloads of fitness tracking apps increased to 250 million in 2012.
-Meanwhile, the niche of women’s health tracking apps stayed relatively small.
+Meanwhile, the niche of women’s period-tracking apps stayed relatively small.